-Effective performance assessment and follow up benefits everyone involved.
-Individuals often experience higher morale and creativity as well as improved health, which in turn supports improved productivity and pursuit of department and university goals and missions.
+Effective reviews of performance, with follow up, benefit everyone involved.
+Individuals often experience higher morale and creativity as well as improved health, which in turn supports improved productivity and successful achievement of department and university goals and missions.

 Performance Review Tool

-The performance review tool can be accessed directly at http://talent.uiowa.edu/performance or by logging in through Employee Self Service.
-Review the FAQs if you have questions.
+The performance review tool can be accessed directly at http://talent.uiowa.edu/performance and can also be found in Employee Self Service.

 How to start your performance review